On the nature of screening in Voorn-Overbeek type theories: Screening in Voorn-Overbeek type theories

 with ${\cal D}et = 1 + (N_3 + N_4 -2) \phi _M$.
 The screening length in this case is obviously much more complicated then in the case of the Debye screening length and is partitioned jointly between the simple salt and the polyions.

 On Fig. \ref{Fig3} we show the dependence of the screening ratio

 for an electroneutral system.
 The denominator is again the expected ``naive" Debye screening length.
-The dependence of the screening length is strongly non-monotonic with a minimum at the ``naive" Debye value for $N_1 = N_2$.
-The larger the number of monomers the broader is the regime displaying this non-monotonicity.
+The dependence of the screening length is strongly non-monotonic with a minimum at the ``naive" Debye value for $N_1 = N_2$ and exhibits pronounced under-screening with $ \tilde\kappa^2 \leq 1$.
+The under-screening depends on the number of monomers the broader is the regime displaying this non-monotonicity.

 Figure~\ref{Fig4} is the same as Fig.~\ref{Fig3} except that we show the dependence of the screening ratio as a function $\phi_s$ and $\phi_M$.
-The dependence of the screening ratio on both $\phi_s$ and $\phi_M$ is monotonic, but is an increasing function in the former and a decreasing function in the latter case.
-This behavior remain valid for different values of the number of charged monomers of the polyions, $N_3$ and $N_4$.
-The dependence on $\phi_M$ furthermore indicates that the ``naive" Debye screening length represents a minimal screening length, the actual being always larger.
+The dependence of the screening ratio on both $\phi_s$ and $\phi_M$ is monotonic, but is an increasing function in the former and a decreasing function in the latter case, but nevertheless exhibiting under-screening in both cases.
+This behavior remains valid for different values of the number of charged monomers of the polyions, $N_3$ and $N_4$.
+The dependence on $\phi_M$ furthermore indicates that the ``naive" Debye screening length represents a minimal screening length, and the the system is strongly overscreened.